area17/twill/docs/.sections/media-library.md

 ::: tip INFO
 The file library can be used to upload files of any type and to attach those files to records using the `file` form field.
 For example, you could store video files and render them on your frontend, with a CDN on top of it.
-We recommand Youtube and Vimeo for regular video embeds, but for muted, decorative, autoplaying videos, .mp4 files in the file library can be a great solution.
+We recommend Youtube and Vimeo for regular video embeds, but for muted, decorative, autoplaying videos, .mp4 files in the file library can be a great solution.
 :::

 ### Imgix and S3 direct uploads